AdobeDocs/commerce-operations.en/help/configuration/deployment/single-machine.md

 >[!WARNING]
 >
->This guide does not apply if you used `git clone` to install Magento.
+>This guide does not apply if you used `git clone` to install Commerce.
 >Contributing developers should use [this guide][install] to update their Commerce installation.

 ## Deployment steps